perak/kitchen-templates/README.md

 How to test did you made a good job?
 ====================================

-If you are playing with for example "materialize" - try to make "example-invoices" application with "materialize" (modify official example .json files - remove bootstrap specific css class names) and see if everything looks as it should, and is positioned well, is responsive etc.
+If you are playing with for example "materialize" - try to make "example-invoices" application with "materialize" framework (modify official example .json files - remove bootstrap specific css class names) and see if everything looks as it should, and is positioned well, is responsive etc. (don'tforget to clean-build your app if you previously built it with another framework).
 If you are ambitious, try to build all examples (of course, you'll need to modify them - remove bootstrap classes from .json).